Nonpoint Source (NPS) Program

 What is nonpoint source pollution?

-Traditional images of pollution are often of a pipe dumping contaminated water into a river or stream.
-Nonpoint source pollution comes from many sources and is caused by rainfall or snowmelt moving over and through the ground that picks up and carries away natural and human-made pollutants, finally depositing them into lakes, rivers, wetlands, coastal waters and ground waters.
+Traditional images of pollution are often of a pipe conveying water into a river or stream.
+Nonpoint source pollution comes from many sources and is caused by rainfall or snowmelt moving over and through the ground that picks up and carries away natural and human-made pollutants, depositing them into lakes, rivers, wetlands, coastal waters and ground waters.

 - Excess fertilizer nutrients (nitrogen, phosphorus) from agricultural lands and residential areas

 - Sediment from improperly managed construction sites, crop and forest lands, and eroding stream banks